aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 There's a third potential win in rewriting the program as we compile it -- 'optimization'.
 Perhaps the compiler could notice that `[i*2 for i in range(10)]` would go faster as `list(range(0, 20, 2))`.
-This is precomputation in an broader, open-ended sense (sometimes called the Full Employment Theorem for Compiler Writers).
+This is precomputation in a broader, open-ended sense (sometimes called the Full Employment Theorem for Compiler Writers).
 But isn't it orthogonal to translating source code to binary?
 Aren't there are independent source- and machine-code optimizers?
 Yes, but: dealing in source code